Breiðdalsvík to Seyðisfjörður

 Landaviti is on the northern point of the opening of the Stöðvarfjörður fjord.
 The light on the southern point is barely visible in the distance here.

-It was 1100, and last night's moon was still well above the horizon.
+It was 1100, and last night's nearly-full moon was still well above the horizon.

 Here's the view to the south from Landaviti.